Michael Tavera

 Michael Anthony Tavera is an American composer best known for his animation scores.
 He has also worked on countless television series, live-action films, and direct-to-video sequels.
+He composed at the London Symphony Orchestra.

 Biography

 Tavera grew up in Los Angeles.
 He is most notable for composing music for shows such as ¡Mucha Lucha!, Star Wars Resistance, and Guardians of the Galaxy.